Looking to learn the latest technologies to benefit today’s students? Here are the best online master’s in educational technology degrees!

 While some may see technology as a distraction in the classroom, you are of a different mindset.
 The idea of new technologies excites you, and you believe there’s a way to enhance learning in this new digital era!
 If this sounds like you, a degree in educational technology may be perfect.
 In an attempt to bring today’s classroom into the modern world, more educators are seeking advanced degrees to learn how to further engage their students.

 From improving student learning and research performance to managing educational technology resources and more, there is so much that today’s technology can help with.
 Students need to learn in a way that is relatable and appealing – learn the new tricks of the trade today to prepare the leaders of tomorrow!

-How much money do people make with a Educational Technology degree?
+How much money do people make with an educational technology degree?

 Some online programs will require students to have a bachelor’s degree in a related field, while other programs will only ask for a GRE.
 Some of the below programs don’t require a GRE at all.

 Once accepted into an online master’s program for Educational Technology, you’ll most likely have to complete a research course, portfolio or comprehensive capstone to earn your degree.
 Above all, a passion for technology and teaching is a must!
 More detailed requirements for each program can be found below.

 If you’ve already started looking around, you’ll have noticed that there are more and more degrees in Educational Technology popping up.
 Not only that, but there are a plethora of different areas of specialization as well!
 We hope this College Choice ranking helps you find the best and most affordable educational technology program to suit your career goals!